-Pocket cloth diapers are great for convenience, saving time and money, and gives you the freedom to use cloth inserts however is best for your baby!
+Pocket cloth diapers are great for convenience, saving time and money, and gives you the freedom to use cloth inserts however you like for your baby.

-All-in-Ones or AIOs are the most convenient cloth diaper options out there.
+All-in-Ones or AIOs are the most convenient organic cloth diapers out there.
 This is a mom-favorite because of how easy cloth diapering is with this design.